Best Employee Engagement Strategy:

 - 5. What kind of responsibilities would you like to avoid in your next job?
 Why?

+People bring who they are to the job.
 Get away from the idea that: “Anyone can be trained to do any job” and that, “With enough training, and if a person tries hard enough, anyone can excel in any job.”
-Look around you, it's NOT true and almost never works out in the long run.

 LET'S TALK: